jehr-ud/comparative-transfer-study/readme.md

 # 🧠 Visual Maze Reinforcement Learning Project

-This project implements training, evaluation, and Imitation transfer learning using popular RL algorithms (Q-Learning, DQN, PPO, A2C) in a custom visual maze environment.
+This project implements training, evaluation, for RL algorithms (DQN and CIT-SNN) in a custom visual maze environment.

 ---